Koll\'ar's package for polystable locally abelian parabolic Higgs bundles: Introduction

 Let $\bV$ be a variation of Hodge structure on a regular Zariski open subset of a projective variety $X$.
 Koll\'ar \cite{Kollar1986_2} introduced a coherent sheaf $S_X(\bV)$ that generalizes the dualizing sheaf.
 He conjectured that $S_X(\bV)$ satisfies Koll\'ar's package.
 This conjecture was later proven by Saito \cite{MSaito1991} using the theory of mixed Hodge modules.
 In \cite{SC2021_kollar}, the authors provide a new proof of Koll\'ar's conjecture using the $L^2$-method.
 Theorem \ref{thm_main} allows us to extend Koll\'ar's conjecture to $S_X(\bV)$ twisted by a multiplier ideal sheaf.

 Let $X$ be a projective variety, and let $\bV=(\cV,\nabla,\{\cV^{p,q}\},Q)$ be a polarized complex variation of Hodge structure (Definition \ref{defn_CVHS}) on a dense regular Zariski open subset $X^o$ of $X$.
-For an $\bR$-Cartier divisor $N$ on $X$, we define a coherent sheaf $S_X(\bV,-N)$ on $X$ (see \S \ref{section_Twisted_Saito}) with the following properties: \begin{enumerate} \item $S_X(\bV,0)$ is canonically isomorphic to Saito's $S_X(\bV)$ (see \cite{MSaito1991}).
-For any positive integer $N$, $S_X(\bV,-N)$ is a combination of $S_X(\bV)$ and the multiplier ideal sheaf associated with $N$. \item When $X$ is smooth and $X\backslash X^o$ is a simple normal crossing divisor such that ${\rm supp}(N)\subset X\backslash X^o$, we have $S_X(\bV,-N)\simeq\omega_X\otimes (P_{D-N,(2)}(H)\cap j_\ast S(\bV))$, where $(H,\{{_E}H\}_{E\in{\rm Div}_D(X)},\theta)$ is the parabolic Higgs bundle associated with $\bV$ and $j:X\setminus D\rightarrow X$ is the immersion. \end{enumerate} As a consequence of Theorem \ref{thm_main}, we obtain the following. \begin{thm} Let $f:X\to Y$ be a proper surjective holomorphic morphism to a complex space $Y$.
+For an $\bR$-Cartier divisor $N$ on $X$, we define a coherent sheaf $S_X(\bV,-N)$ on $X$ (see \S \ref{section_Twisted_Saito}) with the following properties: \begin{enumerate} \item $S_X(\bV,0)$ is canonically isomorphic to Koll\'ar-Saito's $S_X(\bV)$ (see \cite{MSaito1991}).
+For an $\bR$-Cartier divisor $N\geq 0$ on $X$, $S_X(\bV,-N)$ is a combination of $S_X(\bV)$ and the multiplier ideal sheaf associated with $N$. \item When $X$ is smooth and $X\backslash X^o$ is a simple normal crossing divisor such that ${\rm supp}(N)\subset X\backslash X^o$, we have $S_X(\bV,-N)\simeq\omega_X\otimes (P_{D-N,(2)}(H)\cap j_\ast S(\bV))$, where $(H,\{{_E}H\}_{E\in{\rm Div}_D(X)},\theta)$ is the parabolic Higgs bundle associated with $\bV$.
+Here $j:X\setminus D\rightarrow X$ is the immersion and $S(\bV)$ is the top indexed nonzero Hodge bundle. \end{enumerate} As a consequence of Theorem \ref{thm_main}, we obtain the following. \begin{thm} Let $f:X\to Y$ be a proper surjective holomorphic morphism to a complex space $Y$.
 Let $L$ be a line bundle on $X$ such that $L\simeq_{\bR}B+N$ where $B$ is a semi-positive $\bR$-Cartier divisor and $N$ is an $\bR$-Cartier divisor on $X$.
 Let $F$ be an arbitrary Nakano semi-positive vector bundle on $X$.
-Then $S_{X}(\bV,-N)\otimes F\otimes L$ satisfies Koll\'ar's package with respect to $f$. \end{thm} By setting $F=L=\sO_X$, one can provide a proof for Koll\'ar's conjecture \cite[\S 5]{Kollar1986_2}. \begin{rmk} The projectivity condition of $X$ in Theorem \ref{thm_main} can be relaxed to the condition of the existence of a tame harmonic metric on $H|_{X\backslash D}$, as proven in Theorem \ref{thm_Simpson-Mochizuki_harmonic_metric}.
+Then $S_{X}(\bV,-N)\otimes F\otimes L$ satisfies Koll\'ar's package with respect to $f$. \end{thm} By setting $F = L = N=\mathcal{O}_X$, one can establish a proof for Koll\'ar's conjecture \cite[\S 5]{Kollar1986_2}. \begin{rmk} The projectivity condition of $X$ in Theorem \ref{thm_main} can be relaxed to the condition of the existence of a tame harmonic metric on $H|_{X\backslash D}$, as proven in Theorem \ref{thm_Simpson-Mochizuki_harmonic_metric}.
 Therefore, when $X$ is a compact K\"ahler space, Theorem \ref{thm_main_CVHS} remains valid.
 This is because a polarized variation of Hodge structure allows for a tame harmonic metric, also known as the Hodge metric. \end{rmk}